nadeo/trackmania-doc/docs/web-services/auth.md

    - `access_token`
    - `refresh_token`

-## Client credentials
+### Client credentials

-This is ment to be use for machine-to-machine authentication.
+This is ment to be used for machine-to-machine authentication.

 1. Issue a `POST` request to https://api.trackmania.com/api/access_token with the parameters:
     - `grant_type`: `client_credentials`